wp-plugins/swfput/readme.txt

-SWFPut video is 'responsive': it should display at a suitable size on your visitor's device, whether large or small (a responsive WordPress is necessary).
+SWFPut video is 'responsive': it should display at a suitable size on your visitor's device, whether large or small (a responsive WordPress theme is necessary).

 SWFPut makes video setup easy and flexible by providing a full featured form with sensible defaults.